dyonc/dyo/README.md

 </a>

 <p align="center">
-  An open-source link shortener SaaS with built-in analytics + free custom domains.
+  An open-source link management tool for modern marketing teams to create, share, and track short links
 </p>

 <p align="center">